Which medications are considered drugs? – Effects, risks and dependence explained

 3. Stimulants / ADHD medications

-Examples: Methylphenidate (Ritalin), dextroamphetamine, Adderall
+Examples: methylphenidate (Ritalin), dextroamphetamine, Adderall

-Effect: increased alertness, energy, focus
+Effect: increased alertness, energy and focus

 Dependency potential: high